Xomega-Net/Xomega.Docs/docs/generators/data/entities.md

 ### Model configuration

-Configuration parameters for the generator that need to be also accessible to other generators are specified in the Xomega model in the `edm:entities-config` element under the top level `config` element, which is conventionally placed in the `global_config.xom` file.
+The configuration parameters for the generator that need to be also accessible to other generators are specified in the Xomega model in the `edm:entities-config` element under the top-level `config` element, which is conventionally placed in the `global_config.xom` file.

 A boolean parameter `efCore` indicates whether to generate classes for Entity Framework Core (`true`) or Entity Framework 6.x (`false`).